julrich/Obsmd-Life-Manager/01 Notes/02 Resources/01 People/Sonja Israel.md

 ## How We Met

-As part of a Design System Initiative request by Sonja as head of the design / communication team for web inside RUB.
+As part of a Design System Initiative request to ruhmesmeile, by Sonja as head of the design / communication team for web inside RUB.
+Resulted in our first project with RUB: [[Ruhr-Universität Bochum DSI]].

 ## Meetings